Antimicrobial properties of copper: MRSA

-Clostridium difficile
+Clostridioides difficile

-Clostridium difficile, an anaerobic bacterium, is a major cause of potentially life-threatening disease, including nosocomial diarrheal infections, especially in developed countries.
-C. difficile endospores can survive for up to five months on surfaces.
+Clostridioides difficile, an anaerobic bacterium, is a major cause of potentially life-threatening disease, including nosocomial diarrheal infections, especially in developed countries.
+C. difficile endospores can survive up to five months on surfaces.
 The pathogen is frequently transmitted by the hands of healthcare workers in hospital environments.
-C. difficile is currently a leading hospital-acquired infection in the UK, and rivals MRSA as the most common organism to cause hospital acquired infections in the U.S. It is responsible for a series of intestinal health complications, often referred to collectively as Clostridium difficile Associated Disease (CDAD).
+C. difficile is currently a leading hospital-acquired infection in the UK, and rivals MRSA as the most common organism to cause hospital-acquired infections in the U.S. It is responsible for a series of intestinal health complications, often referred to collectively as Clostridioides difficile Associated Disease (CDAD).

-The antimicrobial efficacy of various copper alloys against Clostridium difficile was recently evaluated.
+The antimicrobial efficacy of various copper alloys against Clostridioides difficile was recently evaluated.
 The viability of C. difficile spores and vegetative cells were studied on copper alloys C11000 (99.9% copper), C51000 (95% copper), C70600 (90% copper), C26000 (70% copper), and C75200 (65% copper).
 Stainless steel (S30400) was used as the experimental control.
 The copper alloys significantly reduced the viability of both C. difficile spores and vegetative cells.
 On C75200, near total kill was observed after one hour (however, at six hours total C. difficile increased, and decreased slower afterward).
 On C11000 and C51000, near total kill was observed after three hours, then total kill in 24 hours on C11000 and 48 hours on C51000.
 On C70600, near total kill was observed after five hours.
 On C26000, near total kill was achieved after 48 hours.
 On stainless steel, no reductions in viable organisms were observed after 72 hours (three days) of exposure and no significant reduction was observed within 168 hours (one week).